What is Financial Stress?

 Happy Money Peace is a six-part, stress-reduction email series based on the clinically proven Cognitive Behavioral Therapy (CBT).

 CBT is a form of mindfulness (the practice of actively paying attention to the present, i.e. meditation) that enables your brain to override your physical responses to stress.
 It’s normally used as a nonintrusive, pill-less way to treat depression, but our Science Team saw CBT’s benefits for people dealing with financial stress too.
-Read more about how you can use CBT to overcome your own financial stress in our article:

 The big focus here is helping you reduce your financial stress because, no matter how small, if you don’t face your financial stress head-on it can grow into Acute Financial Stress.